groboclown/nightjar-mesh/examples/simple-mesh/README.md

     * Color: blue
     * Path: `/key/s1`

 This very simple setup is detailed in [docker-compose-00.yaml](docker-compose-00.yaml).
+This just shows off how the service behaves before we get into using the nightjar mesh.

 Once you start up the configuration: